redstone-finance/redstone-docs/docs/smart-contract-devs/get-started/redstone-core.md

 const { WrapperBuilder } = require("@redstone-finance/evm-connector");
 ```

-Then you can wrap your ethers contract pointing to the selected [Redstone data service id.](https://api.redstone.finance/providers) You should also specify a number of unique signers, data feed identifiers, and (optionally) URLs for the redstone cache nodes.
+Then you can wrap your ethers contract pointing to the selected [RedStone data service id.](https://api.redstone.finance/providers) You should also specify a number of unique signers, data feed identifiers, and (optionally) URLs for the redstone cache nodes.

 ```js
 const yourEthersContract = new ethers.Contract(address, abi, provider);